Breed: 2000 chestnut Quarter Horse mare

 ADOPTED by the Brill Family of Duvall WA

 Cali and her five herdmates were surrendered to SAFE by their owner, who was no longer physically or financially able to properly care for them.
 The horses were in decent weight but had not had farrier or dental care in some time.
 Cali came in with a badly broken molar that was impacted and infected, that had gone undetected due to lack of dental care.
 The tooth was successfully removed by SAFE’s veterinarian.
-Cali is 17 years old when she was surrendered to SAFE, and we were told that she had never been trimmed, shod, tied, sacked, or ridden.
+Cali was 17 years old when she was surrendered to SAFE, and we were told by her owner that she had never been trimmed, shod, tied, sacked, or ridden.
 Considering her rocky start in life, Cali did very well in her new environment with the help of patient handling and groundwork.
 Cali and her friend Rosie were adopted together by the Brill family of Duvall WA.

 Volunteer Phoebe has been working with Cali and took her into the recent Joel Conner clinic.
 Here is an update on how things are going:

 From the Joel clinic: